-You can both run tests on your current environment using nosetests or use tox to create and run tests on separate environments.
-We suggest you to use nosetests while you are still fixing the problem, in order to be able to run only the failing test, but we strongly suggest you to run tox before committing your code.
+You can both run tests on your current environment using pytest or use tox\ to create and run tests on separate environments.
+We suggest you to use pytest while you are still fixing the problem, in order to be able to run only the failing test, but we strongly suggest you to run tox before committing your code.

-Running tests with nosetests In order to have the nosetests program, you need to install nose\ in your current environment and gc3pie must be installed in develop mode:
+Running tests with pytest

+In order to have the pytest program, you need to install pytest\ in your current environment and gc3pie must be installed in develop mode:

+'''

+pip install pytest

-pip install nose python setup.py develop
+python setup.py develop

+'''